Ryouh/Feats-Revisited/Feats.md

 When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss

-#### Elemental Adept
+### Elemental Adept

-**Prerequisite:** Level 3, The ability to cast at least one spell.
+**Prerequisite:** Level 3, The ability to cast at least one spell

 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.

 Spells you cast ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.

 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.
 ```